emojicode/emojicode.github.io/src/reference/packages.md

 If you run this command, the compiler will not create an executable binary, but an archive (named `libcatsimulator.a` in our example) and an interface file called `interface.emojii`.
-The interface file describes all exported types and their public and protected methods and initializers is a subset of Emojicode.
+The interface file describes your package in a special subset of Emojicode.
 When the compiler tries to import a package it looks for this interface file to determine the interfaces of the package.
 It is crucial that you not modify this file in any way.